wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-Model-List.md

 - [Background Matting #Project#](https://github.com/senguptaumd/Background-Matting): The World is Your Green Screen.

+- [image-background-remove-tool #Project#](https://github.com/OPHoperHPO/image-background-remove-tool): 🥧 A tool for removing background from photos with neural networks 🥧。

 ## Object Detector

 - [yolov5 #Project#](https://github.com/ultralytics/yolov5): This repository represents Ultralytics open-source research into future object detection methods, and incorporates our lessons learned and best practices evolved over training thousands of models on custom client datasets with our previous YOLO repository.